 The Future – What can I do with a major in Event Management?

-- Meeting or conference planner
+- Meeting or conference coordinator

 - Convention or trade show producer